It's More Than Cortisol: 6 Other Hormones Your Body Releases When It's Stressed

 In addition to a surge in cortisol, the body releases a cascade of some hormones and reduces the level of others when it's under stress.
 Here's a look into what those other stress hormones are and what they do for us:

 Integrative medicine physician Bindiya Gandhi, M.D., notes that there's a direct correlation between insulin, a hormone made by the pancreas that helps regulate blood sugar levels, and the increase of cortisol that happens when you're stressed.
 "When cortisol levels spike, it also causes a surge release in insulin, which negatively affects glucose metabolism," she says.
-"As a result, you may crave more sugars, carbs, and sweets, which then perpetuates the vicious cycle and [triggers] cortisol release."
+"As a result, you may crave more sugars, carbs, and sweets6, which then perpetuates the vicious cycle and [triggers] cortisol release."

-Another hormone that rises with exposure to stress is prolactin.
+Another hormone that rises with exposure to stress is prolactin7.
 "We normally hear about this only in terms of women and breastfeeding, as it's the hormone signaling milk production," functional medicine doctor Mark Hyman, M.D., explains.
 "However, both men and women have this hormone, and high levels can disrupt the balance of estrogen and progesterone and may also impact emotional regulation."

-When a woman is chronically stressed, estrogen levels can be suppressed.
+When a woman is chronically stressed, estrogen levels can be suppressed8.
 Gandhi points out that in addition to messing with your menstrual cycle, this dip can have an impact on your mental health.
 Women are 1.5 to three times more likely to have a major depressive episode in their lifetime than men, and scientists are now investigating whether the link between estrogen, serotonin, and mood could be to blame.

 How to tell if stress is messing with your hormones.